zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Overall good progress
+* Some gaps / further room to grow in the testing
+* Like that it works!
+* Implementations are ok but need some refactoring

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## Rachel Parri